Local causality in the works of Einstein, Bohm and Bell

 \section{Bell's beables}

-Moreover, an important comment must be done concerning EPR theorem.
-Indeed, while this result is rigorous EPR didn't present it under a very formal way.
-The notion of locality and determinism are used in a very intuitive sense as shown, for instance, in the previous quote of Einstein concerning locality.
+An important comment must be done concerning EPR theorem.
+Indeed, while this result is rigorous, EPR didn't present it in a very formal way.
+The notions of locality and determinism were used in a very intuitive sense as shown, for instance, in the previous quote of Einstein concerning locality.
 Therefore one would have to be more precise on the definition of locality.
-This was done by Bell as will be discussed below.
-Furthermore, the path of EPR on incompleteness was obtained through the logical deduction to determinism meaning that we actually have: QM-L $\Rightarrow$ QM-D i.e., quantum mechanics is deterministic, and from that QM-D $\Rightarrow$ QM-IC.
-But the notion of determinism derived is not very clearly discussed by EPR.
+This step was taken by Bell (as discussed below).
+Furthermore, the path of EPR to incompleteness implied determinism meaning that we actually have: QM-L $\Rightarrow$ QM-D i.e., QM is deterministic, and from that QM-D $\Rightarrow$ QM-IC.
+But this derived notion of determinism is not very clearly discussed by EPR.
 For example, considering the actual $z-$component of the spin-1/2 particle measured by Alice we see that the `element of reality' $v(\sigma_z^{(1)})$ associated with particle 1 implies through locality the existence of a couterfactual element of reality $v(\sigma_z^{(2)})=-v(\sigma_z^{(1)})$ for the second particle even if Bob actually measured $v(\sigma_x^{(2)})$.
-However, EPR didn't really explained what is the meaning of $v(\sigma_z^{(2)})$.
-Should this value preexist before the measurement?
-But since the measurement is not actually done does this implies that the spin components must like in a classical dynamics be attributed to the particle in a non contextual way?
-This we know is a too particular possibility and actually the de Broglie Bohm theory is a counter-example to it.
-In the more general way it is better to write in a deterministic and local theory that something before the measurement predetermined the elements of reality observed or not by Alice and Bob.
+Importantly, EPR don't require that the observed values $v(\sigma_z^{(2)})$ preexist before the measurement.
+For example, in the dBB theory the spins are observables that are predetermined by the contextual dynamics.
+Therefore, in a deterministic and local theory we only assume that something before the measurement predetermined the elements of reality observed (or not) by Alice and Bob.